 - L. pneumophila:

 - This tends to be the most severe of the pneumonias due to atypical pathogens.
-See separate article Legionella and Legionnaires' Disease.
+See the separate Legionnaires' Disease article.

 - Focal outbreaks centred around poorly maintained air-conditioning or humidification systems (although this is often noted retrospectively by public health physicians).